Print this article

 15. All entrance fees must be paid to the committee by the designated closing date for entries.
 Points gained for winning games will be forfeited if fees are not paid by the date of the game.

-20. Any perpetual cups won by a team remain the property of the Salisbury and District Licensed Houses Cribbage League, however, while in the possession of the team, the well being of the cups are the responsibility of the team.
+21. Any perpetual cups won by a team remain the property of the Salisbury and District Crib League, however, while in the possession of the team, the well being of the cups are the responsibility of the team.
 Winners will be required to ‘sign’ for any perpetual cups taken into their possession.

 Rules for Play